 - You’re compromising too much.
 It’s okay to alter your offer a little to meet the needs of your prospect.
 However, if they’re pushing you to compromise more than you can, call it quits.

 At the end of the day, if you believe in your product then there are no sales objections too large to overcome.
+Moreover, you now know how to handle most common sales objections.
 Besides, if we didn't have objections... you wouldn't have much of a job as a salesperson now, would you?

 Twice a month, receive actionable CRM content to your inbox.